Harpo3/aud-conk/README.md

 # audconk
 Audconk is for use with conky audacious-qt5, and provides mp3 tag info and artwork to your DE via conky.

-Once installed, you will need to first creat a directory, (1) mkdir ~.local/share/conkydacious, (2) then enable the Song Change plugin, in Audacious.
+Once installed, you will need to first create a directory, (1) mkdir ~.local/share/conkydacious, (2) then enable the Song Change plugin, in Audacious.
 Under the plugin's first command field: "Command to run when starting a new song:", enter the path and command for this program.
 You can then use the below sample .conkyrc code to modify conky to display the result.
 Note, a track must be started to activiate this program and therefore activate conky.